We don’t know where you’re headed, so we can’t make you a packing list—but we can make you a checklist to make your trip as green as possible.

 When You Get Home

 Offset your impact.
 To try to make up for the environmental impact of air or car travel, you can buy carbon offsets, which roughly take as much carbon out of the atmosphere as your trip put into it.
+This is accomplished by using your funds to support individuals and businesses who are purchasing alternative energy sources or cutting their carbon output.

 Take action.
 Going on vacation can be inspiring, whether it leaves you wanting to help preserve a beautiful part of wilderness or help people across the world.
 Before you get swept back up in the busyness of life, donate to an organization or make a plan to volunteer and harness your inspiration into action.